Tag: Silk thread

 I ended up with this basic design – the name in an elegant cursive font, and the “l” replaced by a single stemmed half-open rose.
 Then I thought of the embroidery on gauze I experimented with a few years ago.
 It seemed to me that this was a perfect opportunity to play with this technique, and it has the advantage of producing something sufficiently grown up that in 20 years time, Evelyn probably won’t be embarrassed to have it on show…

-Episode Six of “Slow TV Stitchery” is now up on Vimeo.
+Episode Six of “Slow TV Stitchery” is now up.
 Please take a look, and ask me any questions that occur to you…

 Now, back to the Faience Necklace, which I’ve neglected… The first elements I decided to do were among the simplest – the three palm leaves.